How to choose the best clothes dryer

 - Expensive to run

-Condenser dryers
+Condenser clothes dryers

-Condenser dryers have a heat exchanger that removes heat and moisture from the air that’s passed through your washing.
+Condenser clothes dryers have a heat exchanger that removes heat and moisture from the air that’s passed through your washing.
 The moisture is collected (as water) in a reservoir or funnelled out a drain.

 - Don't need to be vented or ducted outdoors – just crack a window

-These dryers use a small heat pump to heat the air that’s blown through your washing.
+These clothes dryers use a small heat pump to heat the air that’s blown through your washing.
 The warm, damp air is then cooled to remove the water, which collects in a reservoir or is funnelled out a drain.

 The cool air is then reheated and recycled.
 This closed loop system means there’s very little moisture released into the room.
-Heat pump dryers are ideal in places where external venting isn’t possible.
+Heat pump clothes dryers are ideal in places where external venting isn’t possible.

 - Energy efficient – cheap to run